 Eye patches can help alleviate double vision.
 Wear an eye patch, especially when writing, reading, or watching TV.
 Also, you should shift the eye patch to the other eye periodically to reduce eyestrain.

 Shopping or other tasks should be planned when you have the most energy.

 Living with myasthenia gravis can be challenging as it turns the body against itself.
-It can be worsened due to stress, so you should find methods to relax.
-Never shy to ask for help when needed.
+The condition can worsen due to stress, so you should explore methods to help you relax.
+Don’t hesitate to ask for help when needed.